turkish-nlp-suite/turkish-nlp-suite.github.io/_posts/2025-10-05-bellaturca.markdown

 * AkademikDerlem
 * Temiz OSCAR
 * Temiz mC4

+Cleaning of BellaTurca sets took place in different ways due to the needs of the dataset nature.
+Web data can include duplicates, low quality content (such as SEO optimized websites), ads, adult content and similar.
+Coming to academic papers, we collect the text from PDFs via an OCR, hence there will be some OCR mistakes.

 BellaTurca is available under a commercial permissive licence under its dedicated [HF repo](https://huggingface.co/datasets/turkish-nlp-suite/BellaTurca).
 Subsets are also available under the [HF collection](https://huggingface.co/collections/turkish-nlp-suite/large-scale-turkish-corpora).